 BC is now the last province in Canada to commit to having a poverty reduction plan.
 Everywhere else, it was community pressure that convinced their government to take action so your voice will make a difference!

-Please take a few seconds to Email the Premier (and other provincial political leaders) to ask them to commit to establish a comprehensive Poverty Reduction Plan for BC.
+Please take a few seconds to Email your MLA (and other provincial political leaders) to ask them to commit to establishing an accountable, bold and comprehensive Poverty Reduction Plan for BC.
+Check out other opportunities for action at ABCplan.ca.

 You can use our resources to launch the Share the Weight activity at your school, workplace, church or with any other group.
 Our full toolkit includes: